PoisotLab/ms_betacov_mapping/README.md

 having over-distinct viruses (southern China but, oddly, not the rest of southeast Asia).
 There are a number of likely explanations.
 First, given the richness of bats in southeast Asia, many betacoronaviruses likely remain to be discovered in this region.
-Indeed, global predictions by @Becker highlight that southeast Asia is a likely hostpot of unconfirmed hosts of betacoronaviruses, which would likely result in additiona viral discoveries.
+Indeed, global predictions by @Becker2022OptPre highlight that southeast Asia is a likely hostpot of unconfirmed hosts of betacoronaviruses, which would likely result in additiona viral discoveries.
 This idea is unsurprising given the growing realization, around the emergence of SARS-CoV-2, that a unique lineage of similar viruses are widespread in bats but still mostly undescribed.
-The most distinct bats/betacoronavirus complex is found in South America, a region with a comparatively lower number of hosts; this matches with the isolation through viariance of the host group, and may highlight a different co-evolutionary dynamic.
-Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered [@Anthony2017GloPat;@Allen2017GloHot;
-@Olival2017HosVir], resulting in sparser phylogenetic tree, thereby artificially inflating distinctiveness.
+The most distinct bats/betacoronavirus complex is found in South America, a region with a comparatively lower number of hosts;
+this matches with the isolation through viariance of the host group, and may highlight a different co-evolutionary dynamic.
+Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered [@Anthony2017GloPat;@Allen2017GloHot; @Olival2017HosVir], resulting in sparser phylogenetic tree, thereby artificially inflating distinctiveness.
 Adding more viruses would bring the distinctiveness of known sequences down.

 ## The phylogeographic regions of hosts and their viruses overlap